pzaeemfar/ip2co/README.md

 A simple command-line tool that converts IP addresses to country codes.
 It uses the MaxMind GeoLite2 database for accurate IP-to-country lookups.

+> **Important**
+>
+> Downloading the MaxMind GeoLite2 database normally requires signing up and going through a few steps.
+To make things easier, `oip2co` uses a pre-hosted version from [this link](https://github.com/PrxyHunter/GeoLite2/releases/latest/download/GeoLite2-Country.mmdb).
+>
+> However, if you prefer, you can download the official file yourself from the MaxMind website and place it at `/tmp/GeoLite2-Country.mmdb`.
+The tool will use that file if it's available.

 ## Features

 - Fast IP-to-country lookups